spoorthi-b/AdventCode2025/day-6/README.md

     - update your current sub, based on the current operator
 - If column marks the end:
     - add the current sub to the total
-    - move the pointer to the left on the operators array
+    - pop the last element in the operators array
     - reset the current sub to 0 if the current operator is + else to 1